microsoft/vscode-languageserver-node/README.md

 Library specific changes are:

 - all `sendNotification` methods now return a promise.
 Returning a promise was necessary since the actual writing of the message to the underlying transport is async and a client for example could not determine if a notification was handed off to the transport.
 This is a breaking change in the sense that it might result in floating promise and might be flagged by a linter.
+- the behavior of `handleFailedRequest` has change.
+Instead of returning a default value when a exception is received from the server the method now rethrows the error.
+This ensures that VS Code's default behavior on errors i used.
+The method also handles the `RequestCancelled` and `ServerCancelled` in the following way:
+  - if it receives `ServerCancelled` and the client didn't cancel the request as well throw CancellationError to ask the client to rerun the request.
+  - if it receives `RequestCancelled` then normally the client should have cancelled the request and the code will return the default value (according to the best interpretation of the 3.16 spec).
+If the client has not canceled interpret the `RequestCancelled` as `ServerCancelled`.
 - the return type of ErrorHandler#error and ErrorHandler#closed changed in a breaking manner.
 It now supports return an optional message which will be displayed to the user.
 - `InlineValuesRequest` protocol added:
   - New APIs in Types: `InlineValues`